7 Reasons to Hire a Birth Doula

 So, why might you want one?
 Doulas provide a constant source of support during pregnancy by providing resources and education; they are also present throughout the entire labor and delivery.
 Doulas have also been shown to improve birth outcomes.
 Here are some of the reasons having a doula may become part of your birth plan:

-1. You will always have the same doula
+1. You will always have the same doula during your birth

 Midwives and OBs change shifts on a schedule, but unfortunately, your baby will not always adhere to that schedule.
 You may even start labor with one provider and give birth with another.
 These changes can be jarring.
 In some cases, they may impact your birth experience.

-Unlike other providers, a doula is by your side the whole time.
+Unlike medical providers, a doula is by your side the whole time.
 Birth doulas will stay with you whether your labor is only a few hours or more than a day!
 They provide a consistent familiar face and support the entire time.

 2. A doula can help you advocate for yourself